Monday, March, 20th, 2017

-Individual sport athletes spend twice as much as team sport athletes do on sport-related costs.
 Training camps, competitions, travelling, and other obligations throw a wrench in part-time income prospects, and locking down sponsorship is exceptionally difficult for anyone who hasn’t stood on an Olympic or Paralympic podium.
 Ultimately, many athletes afford to train, compete, and fulfil their Olympic and Paralympic dreams on the dollar of their friends and family.

 Canadians are ending their careers well before they peak – committing to a second or third Olympic or Paralympic quadrennial doesn’t just mean another four years of incurring debt, it means another four years of forgoing full-time education, employment and professional advancement.

 Away from an Olympic and Paralympic stage, following the high performance path is far from glamorous.
 It requires continuous grit and determination from the athlete, and the support of the community around them.
-It is a resource intensive commitment that is not evident to the public eye in the few minutes of broadcasted competition.
+It is a resource-intensive commitment that is not evident to the public eye in the few minutes of broadcasted competition.

 From an outsider’s perspective, Canadian athletes look to be thriving, and in a sense they are.
-Olympic and Paralympic medal counts are higher than ever, Canadian records are being crushed, and for that bright Olympic and Paralympic Games window every two years, it all seems to be well, the challenge is making it there.
+Olympic and Paralympic medal counts are higher than ever, Canadian records are being crushed, and for that bright Olympic and Paralympic Games window every two years, all seems to be well, the challenge is making it there.